nvnx7/People-Counter-App-Intel-Edge-IoT/WRITEUP.md

   - Following command was used to convert to IR:<br>
   `python3 /opt/intel/openvino/deployment_tools/model_optimizer/mo.py --input_model frozen_inference_graph.pb --tensorflow_object_detection_api_pipeline_config pipeline.config --reverse_input_channels --transformations_config /opt/intel/openvino/deployment_tools/model_optimizer/extensions/front/tf/ssd_support.json -o ./ir`
   - The model detected a person accurately, but also tries to detect unnecessary stuff with probability >0.5, which leads to hardship in detecting and counting only humans.
+  - Adjusting the probability threshold to multiple values produced other negative side effects, so it wasn't sufficiently satisfactory for the app.